shipyardapp/Shipyard-Documentation/docs/blueprint-library/motherduck/motherduck-execute-query.md

 ## Overview

 Quickly execute a SQL query against MotherDuck databases.
-This blueprint is intended for DDL queries (i.e. CREATE, ALTER, DROP) as the results are not returned to Shipyard
+This blueprint is intended for DDL queries (i.e. CREATE, ALTER, DROP) as the results are not returned to Platform

 ## Variables